massgov/mayflower/patternlab/styleguide/source/_patterns/03-organisms/by-template/header.md

 * Site Logo
 * Header Search
 * Main Nav
-* Optional "Back To" link button in upper-left header, used for letting user go back to classic Mass.gov
+* Optional "Back To" link button in upper-left header, used to allow a user to go back to classic Mass.gov (Currently hidden)

 ### JavaScript Used
 * Header Search (js/modules/mobileNav.js)